• Home

 Animals in the news.
 We begin with hot animal news of the week including an airport detection dog finding 5000 leeches in a suitcase, a 22 year old zoo employee killed by a lion in North Carolina, bone cancer in dogs treated with immunotherapy is a new method that might help humans, and the top […]

-Filed Under: 2019 Show Archive, Aniamal Cruelty, Bears, Dolphins, General Information, News Tagged With: Bears, Animal Cruelty, Dolphins
+Filed Under: 2019 Show Archive, Aniamal Cruelty, Bears, Dolphins, General Information, News Tagged With: Animal Cruelty, Bears, Dolphins

 Animals Today January 26, 2019: Dental issues in dogs.
 What is animal hoarding?